Sumegh22/HomeRepo/com.springboot.02/src/notes/spring-famework-basic.md

 and class A is called dependent class.
 So For the sake of class A to function properly we have to ensure that we inject an object of class B in it, this process of inection of object with the help of spring is called dependency injection.
 And it can be achieved in following ways
-1. Constructor injection : Injecting beans right when constructor of dependent class is invoked.
+1. **Constructor injection :** Injecting beans right when constructor of dependent class is invoked.
-2. Setter/Property injection : using setter methods to set value of objects
+2. **Setter/Property injection :** using setter methods to set value of objects
-3. Field injection: using properties to set value of a dependency.
+3. **Field injection:** using properties to set value of a dependency.

 ================================================================================================================
 ## Spring Bean Scopes:
 Scope means lifecycle of a bean, and its types are as follows
 1. **Singleton :** default lifecycle of a bean created by, meaning, only one instance of an object (dependency) will be created.
-And whenever invoked, the call will be made to the same object.
+And whenever invoked, the call will be made to the same object, the object is shared.
 For example, if a bean of type Vehicle is created by Spring IoC then

         Vehicle vehicle1 = context.getBean("myVehicle", Vehicle.class);
         Vehicle vehicle2 = context.getBean("myVehicle", Vehicle.class);